 How do I contact eToro?

-However, existing customers can make use of the eToro web chat facility that can be found on your account.
+However, existing customers can make use of the eToro customer support web chat facility that can be found on your account.

 Is eToro any good?

 Can I use eToro in the UK?